-You can meet love and connection in positive ways, giving love and receiving love, helping others, give and take, looking after a pet dog that loves to see you etc., a neutral way, neither going back or stepping forward or a negative way, by destroying someone else, you feel connected to them as they’ll be responding to you.
-So when narcissistic people provoke you, and you react, you are fulfilling the narcissists need for connection to others, negativity, and often negativity affecting you.
+You can meet love and connection in positive ways, giving love and receiving love, helping others, give and take, looking after a pet dog that loves to see you etc., in a neutral way, neither going back nor stepping forward or a negative way, by destroying someone else, you feel connected to them as they’ll be responding to you.
+So when narcissistic people provoke you, and you react, you are fulfilling the narcissist’s need for connection to others, negativity, and often negativity affecting you.

 Most people end up settling for connection, either because they’ve loved hard and they don’t want to feel that pain of loss again, or because they are with someone who’s not showing love, yet they feel connected to them, thinking it’s love.

 Often most of us use problems as our reason to stay in situations we shouldn’t be in.
 Rather than finding solutions, or we find problems within the solution when it’s actually our human needs that keep us hooked on things.
 Problems, however, mask and don’t fulfil your deepest needs.
 Often causing more problems.
-We make up excuses of why we can not do something, and these excuses are valid within our minds, worse we make excuses up of why we should do things that in reality, we shouldn’t be doing them.
+We make up excuses of why we can not do something, and these excuses are valid within our minds.
+Worse, we make excuses up of why we should do things that, in reality, we shouldn’t be doing them.

 Any time something fills three of our human needs, it becomes addictive.
-Any time by believing something, doing something or feeling something, and it meets three of the human needs we become addicted to it.
-If it’s through a feeling, an emotion or an action if it’s meeting any three of the above need you will become addicted.
+Any time by believing something, doing something or feeling something, and it meets three of the human needs, we become addicted to it.
+If it’s through a feeling, an emotion or an action, if it’s meeting any three of the above need, you will become addicted.

-Subconsciously an abusive relationship will meet all six of your human needs on a level making it highly addictive and extremely hard to break free from, why the average time it takes to get out is seven times, then with the added fact you’ve been manipulated To thinking it’s all your fault, fear of leaving, fear of what they may do, guilt and all the doubts they’ve fed you, it’s not just hard to get out it’s painfully hard.
+Subconsciously an abusive relationship will meet all six of your human needs on a level making it highly addictive and extremely hard to break free from.
+Why the average time it takes to get out is seven times, then with the added fact you’ve been manipulated To thinking it’s all your fault, fear of leaving, fear of what they may do, guilt and all the doubts they’ve fed you, it’s not just hard to get out it’s painfully hard.

 How does an abusive relationship meet all your needs?

 2. Uncertainty/ variety.
-As you never know what they are up to, where they are, which person you’re going to get when they walk through the door, how they will be when they wake up.
+As you never know what they are up to, where they are, which person you’re going to get when they walk through the door, or how they will be when they wake up.
 The narcissist’s uncertainty is fulfilled by keeping you walking on eggshells, keeping you guessing and often having more than one partner, although not all narcissists cheat.

 3. The certainty that you have someone, you are not alone even though you feel alone, that fear of uncertainty of being alone keeps us with them for longer than we should stay, we can also be certain they will change, we’ve seen the good side, we know it exists.
-The narcissist feels certain they have someone and if they fear they might not, they’ll make sure they have someone else lined up ready to replace you.
+The narcissist feels certain they have someone, and if they fear they might not, they’ll make sure they have someone else lined up ready to replace you.

-4. Significance, in a positive way that affects us negatively, we feel significant that we are in a relationship, that we help them, provide for them, loan them money, The narcissist feels significant that we will keep giving and they can keep taking.
+4. Significance, in a positive way that affects us negatively, we feel significant that we are in a relationship, that we help them, provide for them, loan them money.
+The narcissist feels significant that we will keep giving, and they can keep taking.

 When getting out of an Abusive relationship or once out, you need to focus on meeting love and contribution elsewhere, either by focusing more on your children than you already do, giving your time to charity, getting a dog if you love dogs, helping other get through it etc., we all fill love and contribution needs in different ways, so it’s working out the best way to fill it for you.

-Just take a side step from the negative comments, we don’t have to change others opinions, and we don’t have to get involved with every argument, if we feel like we need to say something, say something in a thoughtful way, or nothing at all.
+Just take a side step from the negative comments, we don’t have to change others’ opinions, and we don’t have to get involved with every argument.
+If we feel like we need to say something, say something in a thoughtful way, or nothing at all.

 Keep your boundaries high, so others don’t take advantage.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.